 Though What a Wallflower Wants has been published for a number of months, I don’t necessarily want to give away Roark’s secrets in this review.
 However, the twists and turns Rodale introduces in the last part of the book, particularly in regards to Roark’s character, were fun and even a bit unexpected.
 (Though I knew Roark had secrets, I do admit that I didn’t guess correctly until just before they were revealed.)
 And I was especially glad to see Rodale avoid predictable choices with this romance; I appreciate an author who strays from the well-worn path and makes her characters different.
 There’s no love triangle, no elopement to Scotland and no overbearing father denying the relationship.
 Prue and Roark are meant to be together; they simply have a few obstacles to overcome first.

 What a Wallflower Wants concludes this series, and I’m interested to see where Rodale goes with her next book.
 But in the meantime, I’m going to spend some time hiding from the rain in a country inn where an unassuming but marvelous young woman and an intrepid young man are busy falling in love.
 You should try it too.

-Disclosure: I received an advanced copy of this book from Edelweiss in exchange for an honest review.
+Disclaimer: I received an advanced copy of this book from Edelweiss in exchange for an honest review.
 It’s entirely my own fault that it look so long to read it.